Dan0sz/host-webfonts-locally/readme.txt

 - Automatically remove registered/enqueued Google Fonts from wp_head(),
 - Install additional Google Fonts and host them locally,
 - Leverage the font-display (swap) option,
-- Use Typekit's Web Font Loader to load your locally hosted fonts asynchronously,
 - Serve fonts from CDN,
 - Use OMGF with *security through obscurity* plugins.